Zuntan03/EasyWan22/README_en.md

 Currently, documentation updates haven't caught up.

+### 2025/09/04

+- Fixed a bug where the detector was executed even when `Detailer` was disabled.

 ### 2025/09/03

 - Added support for [`Detailer`](https://github.com/Zuntan03/EasyWan22/wiki/UI-PostProcess#detailer) that automatically detects areas, crops them, enlarges them, and then enhances them.